MathematicGuy/RemoteObsidian/Project Skin/SAD Exam.md

 ### Part I
 ![[Pasted image 20240422133907.png]]
-1. Compete the command to return all the posts with number of likes greater than 100 and less than 200, both inclusive?
+1. Complete the command to return all the posts with number of likes greater than 100 and less than 200, both inclusive?
 ```json
 db.posts.find({ likes: { $gte: 100, $lte: 200 } });
 ```

 2. Write a command to remove a single document that matches the condition that Author is Joe?
 ```sql